top of page

 • Voted for a sit-lie ordinance that is conditioned on access to appropriate shelter and bathrooms.

-• Now working with United Way to build tiny homes for low income seniors
+• Worked with United Way to provide cheap land for affordable cottages for low income seniors

-• Now working with Salem Family YMCA to build affordable housing for homeless veterans.
+• Served on the Salem Family YMCA Board of Directors, where we worked together to build affordable housing for homeless veterans.

-• Navigation center for unsheltered persons to find shelter and get connected to services.
+• Voted to support funding for a Navigation center for unsheltered persons to find shelter and get connected to services.

 • Support for food banks, senior centers, and domestic violence service providers to prevent homelessness.